RandyGaul/cute_framework/doc/ecs/component_serialize_fn.md

 # component_serialize_fn

 Serializes a component.
 This can be a read or write operation.
+This is for a member of [component_config_t](https://github.com/RandyGaul/cute_framework/blob/master/doc/ecs/component_config_t.md).

 ## Syntax